AI4LIFE-GROUP/lfa/readme.md

 # Local function approximation (LFA) framework

 This repository contains code to reproduce results in our NeurIPS 2022 publication ["Which Explanation Should I Choose?
-A Function Approximation Perspective to Characterizing Post hoc Explanations"](https://arxiv.org/abs/2206.01254).
+A Function Approximation Perspective to Characterizing Post Hoc Explanations"](https://arxiv.org/abs/2206.01254).

 ## Usage